Grohden/Java-Sockets/README.md

-Since the person who asked me to do this doesn't know how to build a program, read an README file or simple write anything but bad C code i need to make instructions on how to build this with linux, but im doing this in windows as well.
+Since the person who asked me to do this doesn't know how to build a program, read an README file or simple write anything but bad C code i need to make simple instructions on how to build.

-### Linux

-TODO

-### Windows

-There's a file called build.bat to build (rly?), but here are the commands it runs:
+Here are the instructions:

 First, compile the java files into class files:
 * `javac src\app\App.java -cp src\ -d build\`

 Then generate an executable jar:
 * `cd build`
-* `jar cfvm sockets.jar META-INF\MANIFEST.MF app`
+* `jar cfvm sockets.jar manifest.txt app`

-And execute:
+# Run

+After the build, you can run the jar **on the build folder**  with:
 * `java -jar sockets.jar`